rancher/rke2/docs/install/quickstart.md

 - Make sure your environment fulfills the [requirements.](https://docs.rke2.io/install/requirements/) If NetworkManager is installed and enabled on your hosts, [ensure that it is configured to ignore CNI-managed interfaces.](https://docs.rke2.io/known_issues/#networkmanager)

-- For RKE2 versions 1.21 and higher, if the host kernel has [AppArmor](https://apparmor.net/), the AppArmor userspace must be present also.
-You must install the apparmor_parser prior to the RKE2 installation:
+- For RKE2 versions 1.21 and higher, if the host kernel supports [AppArmor](https://apparmor.net/), the AppArmor tools (usually available via the `apparmor-parser` package) must also be present prior to installing RKE2.

-    ```
-    zypper install apparmor-parser
-    systemctl restart rke2-server.service
-    ```

 ### Server Node Installation
 --------------